theScarlettCoder/scarlett-notes-app/README.md

 ## How to Install And Run the Project

-- cd into the folder you want to clone the project to.
+* cd into the folder you want to clone the project to.
     ```$ mkdir scarlett-notes-clone```
     ```cd scarlett-notes-clone```

-- git clone the project into your folder by running the below with the link from the project about
+* git clone the project into your folder by running the below with the link from the project about
     ```git clone https://git:link.git}```

-- cd into the client and api respectively and install the dependencies by running
+* cd into the client and api respectively and install the dependencies by running
     ```npm install``` or ```yarn install ``` respectively.

-- start the applications and make changes  in areas you deem neccessary.
+* start the applications and make changes  in areas you deem neccessary.

 Thank you for your time.
 Do reach out, I would love to read from you.
+Please it would be nice to leave a star and follow me, it would be a very nice motivation.

 > No man is an Island, I love to connect and learn everyday.